· Philipp Leser

 Which works surprisingly well (and I can’t explain why nor can I claim that this is always true), is to look for the component where the error exceeds the thresholds the most.
 Or train single modeled for each time series.

 Truth be told, none of that stuff is really helpful or reliable.
-In our experience the most effective way is to model root cause analysis separately.
-With a set of heuristic rules and hand crafted reasoning that is heavily influenced by domain knowledge and classical tools from causal inference.
-For a cutting edge solution I would consider this a application of probabilistic programming in combination with the E-Processes I already mentioned.
+In our experience, the most effective way is to model root cause analysis separately.
+With a set of heuristic rules and handcrafted reasoning that is heavily influenced by domain knowledge and classical tools from causal inference .
+For a cutting-edge solution, I would consider this an application of probabilistic programming in combination with the E-Processes I already mentioned.
 But to be honest, in my applications we never got that far and this is a topic I am researching myself.
-Most research on causal inference for time series is quite opaque (always interested if you have interesting sources here) or comes from the world of econometrics (things like Granger Causality).
+Most research on causal inference for time series is quite opaque (always interested if you have interesting sources here) or comes from the world of econometrics (things like Granger Causality ).
 Even though I am trained in econometrics, I was never able to use that stuff properly in an time series-anomaly detection setup.

 So here comes the good message for the consultant: compared to the algorithmic stuff, I think it is the explainability, root cause analysis and human-in-the-loop components where you have to do the most work.
 And also add the most value.
-So far I haven’t seen any short cuts here and I think solutions need to be domain specific.
-So I think there is room for specific tools for pharma research, network traffic, kubernetes clusters, energy systems, financial data or aerospace applications where you can create something that does a lot of things out of the box for that specific domain.
+So far, I haven’t seen any shortcuts here, and I think solutions need to be domain-specific.
+So I think there is room for specific tools for pharma research, network traffic, kubernetes clusters, energy systems, financial data or aerospace applications where you can create something that does many things out of the box for that specific domain.
 But a general “AI” tool?
 I just don’t see it yet.

 Conclusion